Kamesh281997/ic_lens_1/replit.md

 - July 04, 2025.
 Added paycurve selection (Goal Attainment vs Goal Attainment with Relative Rank) to Data Upload page
 - July 04, 2025.
 Implemented conditional paycurve enabling based on IC plan type selection from IC Processing page
 - July 04, 2025.
 Changed Data Upload page back button from "Back to Home" to "Back to IC Processing"
+- July 04, 2025.
+Made hierarchy, target pay, and paycurve optional (light shade) while other options are mandatory
+- July 04, 2025.
+Redesigned Data Upload page with individual file upload for each option
+- July 04, 2025.
+Added individual upload buttons and status tracking for each file type
+- July 04, 2025.
+Added "Back to Home" and "Proceed to Validation" action buttons
 ```

 ## User Preferences